mcohen01/node-quickbooks/README.md

 <a name="findRefundReceipts" />
 #### findRefundReceipts(criteria, callback)

-Finds all RefundReceipts in Quickbooks, optionally matching the specified criteria
+Finds all RefundReceipts in QuickBooks, optionally matching the specified criteria

 __Arguments__